Using the FORS1 instrument on the 8.2-meter ESO Very Large Telescope, astronomers captured a new image of galaxies NGC 799 and NGC 800.

 While it might seem that this image depicts two impressive close spiral galaxies coexisting in an everlasting peace, nothing can be further than the truth.
 We could be just witnessing the calm before the storm.
 We don’t know exactly what the future will bring, but typically, when two galaxies are close enough, they interact over hundreds of millions of years by means of gravitational disturbances.
 In some cases, only minor interactions occur, causing shape distortions, but sometimes galaxies collide, merging to form a single, new and larger galaxy.

-The image was obtained using the FORS1 instrument on the 8.2-metre ESO Very Large Telescope (VLT) atop Cerro Paranal, Chile.
+The image was obtained using the FORS1 instrument on the 8.2-meter ESO Very Large Telescope (VLT) atop Cerro Paranal, Chile.
 It combines exposures taken through three filters (B, V, R).

 Five asteroids can also be seen — can you find them all?
 The asteroids moved between the different exposures leaving colorful streaks in the image.